Huxley loves nothing better than eating out with his pack. His

 much too good for the humans to give him any, so he has to

-settle for fresh air.
+settle for fresh air and frustration.

 |Barclay's (College Avenue, Rockridge).
 Abundant outdoor seating, a long beer list and Hux's friends Rosie and Teebone make for a perfect follow-up to some East Bay hiking.|